In order to use a video presentation on a web page, you will need to use a couple of video tools and software, depending on each step you perform.

 So in order to reduce the size of the footage, you need first to decrease the size of the clip (either in length or decreasing the resolution).
 Like images, video clips are often talked about in resolution terms.
 Most used window formats for Internet are 160×120, 240×180, 320×240.

 Next, you can “compress” the video footage so you can later stream the video presentation.
-The file compression process begins when you take your edited video clip and encode to a particular video format and compress the file size.
+The file compression process begins when you take your edited video clip and encode it to a particular video format and compress the file size.

 In order to understand video compression, you first need to become familiar with “codecs” and how they work.
 Codec stands for compression/decompression, and it’s the piece of software you use to compress very large files into much smaller files.
 Normally, you will choose a codec according to the video format you are interested to use.

 Most video file forms allow for some form of compression.
 The more you compress the more degradation you get.
-Loss of colour and sound can help decrease file size too.
+Loss of color and sound can help decrease file size too.
 DO NOT COMPRESS the video so much that unnatural artifacts such as blocking occur and you will destroy the illusion of a “natural” movie.

 You can also drop the frame rate.
-You can use a 5, 6, 7.5, 10, or 15 fps frame rate depending on your visitors online connection type (56k modem, ISDN, DSL/Cable, T1), but under 15 fps the motion starts to appear jerky — that’s bad, right?
+You can use a 5, 6, 7.5, 10, or 15 fps frame rate depending on your visitor’s online connection type (56k modem, ISDN, DSL/Cable, T1), but under 15 fps the motion starts to appear jerky — that’s bad, right?

 Obviously, quality is the first cost of the compressing process.
 You have to make things smaller in memory size so you shrink display size.
 Or you might cut down on the number of frames per second that are shown.
 You might throw out the fine details.
 Or make the audio sound less clear.
 Or, as is most common, do all of these steps and then some.

 At last, you have to stream your video movie.
 “Streaming” allows the user to begin viewing video presentations stored on your server, without first downloading the entire file.
-After a brief period of initializing and buffering, the file will begin to stream — or play — in real time.
+After a brief period of initializing and buffering, the file will begin to stream — or play — in real-time.

 E) Distribute your video presentation on the Internet

 This is the easiest part.
 Upload your streaming video on your server first.
-You can use a software like CuteFTP Pro or simply use the features from your main control panel provided by your website hosting company.
+You can use software like CuteFTP Pro or simply use the features from your main control panel provided by your website hosting company.

 Once you finished uploading the movie, make the right adjustments to the HTML tags on the web page where you want to insert the presentation.
-I already explain you this action step into the video streaming page.
+I already explain to you this action step into the video streaming page.